Things To Do In Wroclaw, Poland [Guide By Locals]

 Trzonolinowiec in 2020

-Best things to do in Wroclaw near Sky Tower
+Things to do in Wroclaw near Sky Tower

-Wrocław Sky Tower Skyscraper
+Sky Tower Skyscraper

-Inside Sky Tower, you’ll find Kolejkowo – one of the most popular attractions in the city, loved by both kids and adults.
+Inside Sky Tower, you’ll also find Kolejkowo – one of the most popular attractions in the city, loved by both kids and adults.
 It’s a large venue with mock-ups featuring a range of detailed miniature worlds with model trains and Wroclaw landmarks.
 The level of the figures’ detail is truly amazing.
 In this YouTube video, you can see what it looks like.

 Monument of an Anonymous Passerby

 Heading from the Sky Tower towards the Market Square you’ll come across very interesting sculptures called Monument of an Anonymous Passerby (pl.
 Pomnik Anonimowego Przechodnia).
-It’s the series of bronze figurines looking as if they disappear into the pavement on one side of the road intersection, and reappear on the opposite one.
+It’s the series of bronze figurines looking as if they disappear into the pavement on one side of the road intersection and reappear on the opposite one.
 Many say that it’s the metaphor of people going underground in 1981 due to martial law, and getting out of it in 1983 when it ended.

 Sculptures were created by Jerzy Kalina and unveiled on 12/13 December 2005, on the same date that 24 years earlier martial law was introduced throughout Poland.
-The Monument of an Anonymous Passerby is one of the most interesting monuments in the world.
+The Monument of an Anonymous Passerby is considered as one of the most interesting monuments in the world.

-Across the street, opposite the Monument of an Anonymous Passerby is the Capitol Theater.
+Across the street, opposite the monument, is the Capitol Theater.
 Nothing too special here, but it’s worth taking a look at the theater building as well as at the colorful jester sculpture called Arlecchino (pl.
 Arlekin) created by Italian artist Alessandro Mendini.

 Old Jewish Cemetery

 Old Jewish Cemetery (pl.
 Stary Cmentarz Żydowski) is a historic necropolis-museum, founded in 1856, where burials took place until 1942.
 It features a large complex of tombs, sculptures, and small grave architecture – there are about 12.000 tombstones on 5ha.
-Many distinguished Wrocław residents lie here, such as doctors, artists, politicians, and scientists.
+Many distinguished Wroclaw residents lie here, such as doctors, artists, politicians, and scientists.
 During World War II, the cemetery became an area of military operations, and traces of those events are still visible on some tombstones.

 During your visit pay attention to the symbolism on the tombstones.
 For example, you’ll find hands on the tombstone of a person who was a descendant of Aaron, a helmet on an army officer, or a broken tree/flower on a tombstone of a person who died suddenly.